Security and apps

 Tap the small square at the bottom of the screen.
 This will show you all the apps that are currently open.
 Long tap an app and swipe to the side.
 Letting go will close the app.

-You've learnt about how to secure your device, how to install and close apps and how to open website menus when using the internet on your device.
+You've learned that it is possible to secure your device, install and close apps and how to use the hamburger menu when using the internet on your device.